 Leads Rufus Sewell and Emmanuelle Beart never get up to much.
 Rufus Sewell is someone who works best when playing with a darkly handsome, magnetic charisma; here he just plays a milquetoast role as a regular husband trying to keep up with his wife’s madcap scheme.
 Emmanuelle Beart is one of the most beautiful actresses in the world – her only direction here though is one of increasing mental unbalance as the film progresses.

-Fabrice Du Welz subsequently went onto make Alleluia (2014), an updated retelling of the Raymond Fernandez-Martha Beck murder spree and the revenge film A Message from the King (2016); and Adoration (2019) about teenage runaways; and Inexorable (2021) about a sinister stranger.
+Fabrice Du Welz subsequently went onto make Alleluia (2014), an updated retelling of the Raymond Fernandez-Martha Beck murder spree; the revenge film A Message from the King (2016); and Adoration (2019) about teenage runaways; and Inexorable (2021) about a sinister stranger.